vitor-correia10/m2-2-js--fundamentals-P1/README.md

 ### Use Node to execute files

-To run your exercise files, you will need to type the following command at the terminal/PowerShell prompt:
+To run your exercise files, you will need to type the following command at the terminal prompt:

 ```js
 node <PATH TO FILE>